SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 Because QUIC uses connections for both streams and datagrams, we are reusing two session- and media-level SDP attributes from {{SDP-attribute-name}} that were defined in {{RFC4145}} for use with TCP: setup and connection.

-This example might be included in a SIP Invite.
+This example SDP offer might be included in a SIP Invite.

 # IANA Considerations